Dean of Gonzaga University School of Law

 In addition to teaching, Dean Simpson is actively pursuing her passion and commitment to respecting human life.
 To this end, she has published articles in the area of the death penalty and protecting caregivers in the workplace.
 As a contributing faculty member to the Institute for Law Teaching and Learning, Dean Simpson also researches, publishes, and speaks in the area of assessment and teaching.

 Dean Holland joined the faculty at Gonzaga University School of law as an assistant professor of Legal Research and Writing in August of 2008.
-In addition to her new responsibilities as Associate Dean of Students, she will continue to teach Legal Research and Writing and coach the National Trial Team.
+In addition to her responsibilities as Associate Dean of Students, she also teaches Legal Research and Writing and coaches the National Trial Team.

 Prior to joining the faculty, Dean Holland practiced law as a litigator for sixteen years.
 Most recently, she served as an Assistant Attorney General with the Washington State Attorney General’s Office in the Corrections and the Social and Health Services divisions.
 She represented the State in areas ranging from constitutional rights claims brought by inmates to child abuse and neglect cases.
 Dean Holland also worked as a resource attorney for The Children’s Law Project; served as a prosecutor, where she was lead attorney on cases involving sex crimes and child abuse; and served as a judicial clerk.

 Associate Dean for Faculty